jovana-rakocevic/next-js-starter/README.md

 All branching should be done from develop branch
 Merge develop into main only when all code ready and is thorougly tested

+## Code formatting

+Settings are done under the assumption that you will be using Visual Studio Code as your editor.
+If you are using any other editor please see here how to configure prettier https://prettier.io/docs/en/editors If your editor does not support prettier, you can instead run Prettier with a file watcher https://prettier.io/docs/en/watching-files